Account Registration Request Successfull

 Free passes given to exhibitors:

 - All personnel attending AAD, including exhibitors' stand personnel, representatives, guests, contractors/subcontractors (stand build and services) personnel who will be working on stands and hospitality areas, must be pre-registered to attend AAD.
 It is the responsibility of the exhibitor to check the bona fides of all personnel that they register to attend AAD.
+All personnel attending the event will be screened and entry may be declined as a result of the screening process.

 - The deadlines for registering personnel should be noted and strictly adhered to.
 The Organiser is under no obligation to issue a badge in the event that the registration was not completed by the due date.